chrisgrieser/nvim-alt-substitute/README.md

   casesensitive.
 - `inccommand=split` is not supported, please use `inccommand=unsplit` instead.
 - Line breaks in the search or the replacement value are not supported.
+- Delimiters other than `/` are not supported yet.
+(You can make a PR to add them, the relevant functions are in the [process-parameters module](./lua/alt-substitute/process-parameters.lua))

 ## Add Support for more Regex Flavors
 PRs adding support for more regex flavors, like for example javascript regex, are welcome.
 The plugin has been specifically built with extensibility in mind, so other regex flavors by only adding one search and one replace function.
 However, the bridging to other languages necessasitates some tricky escaping and performance optimization.